christofferaakre/split_manga_pages/readme.md

     the script yourself without having to rebuild if you know some Python.
 ### Instructions for downloading python script
-*These steps are not requried if you download the executable from Releases or build from source*
+**These steps are not requried if you download the executable from Releases or build from source**<br>

 0. Make sure you have python installed:
     1. Open a terminal
     2. Try to run `python3` and `python`